xDaryamo/puccini/README.md

     puccini-js exec kubernetes.update my-clout.yaml | puccini-js exec tosca.coerce > coerced-clout.yaml

-### TOSCA Interfaces, Operations, Workflows, Notifications, and Policy Triggers
+### TOSCA Operations, Notifications, Policy Triggers, and Workflows

 *WORK IN PROGRESS*

-TOSCA workflows are an abstraction of task graphs that are tightly coupled with the topology.
-They represent the "classical" orchestration paradigm, which procedurally (in serial and/or in parallel) executes individual self-contained operations that when successful achieve a total state for an application.
+In TOSCA, a workflow is grammar for describing a task graph, which is tightly coupled to the topology.
+It represents the "classical" orchestration paradigm, which procedurally (in serial and/or in parallel) executes individual self-contained tasks.
+When the workflow reaches a successful ending, there would be a new state for a service instance.
+Dealing with workflow failures is often painful, resulting in an indeterminate state for the service.
+It's not always practical to "roll back" the task graph or even reset to the original state.
+Thus, this paradigm is best avoided if possible.

-TOSCA profiles in Puccini may come with built-in domain-specific "normative" workflows.
-For example, OpenStack has workflows to provision and remove its resources.
-TOSCA 1.1 introduced custom workflows, which can be used for changing the state of existing deployments.
-Notifications and policy triggers are a related feauture, as they specify an event or condition that could launch a workflow or an individual operation.
+The building blocks of workflows are "operations" (calling a single operation is the simplest workflow).
+Notifications and policy triggers are a related feature, as they specify an event or condition that could launch a workflow or an individual operation.

-Puccini provides three different implementations of these features:
+Puccini comes with three different implementations of these features:

 1) For OpenStack, Puccini can generate [Ansible](https://www.ansible.com/) playbooks that rely on the